ericom-gideon/docs/docs/servers/new_server_username_and_password.md

 __CentOS / Fedora / Debian__: root

-__Ubuntu__: user (you can use sudo to elevate your permissions)
+__Ubuntu__: user (you can use sudo for elevated root privileges, but you'll need the 'user' password to do so)

 #### Default passwords

-__Linux__: When a new server is created a password is generated and displayed during the build process and is also sent to you via email.
+__Linux__: When a new server is created a password is automatically generated and configured against the default user on the server.
+The password is sent to you via email.

-__Windows__:  Depending on the windows distribution the password will either be set during the first boot or emailed to you.
+__Windows__:  Depending on the windows image you created your server from, the password will either be emailed to you or set by you on first boot (you can use Live View to set it).

-If you don't receive the email, please check your spam folder.
+If you don't receive the password email, please check your spam folder.

 We recommend you change default passwords as soon as possible to protect your security.